rgerd/PokerRank/README.md

 1. The last hand has two pairs (2 10's & 2 3's).
 2. The second hand has a high pair of 13's (either ace or king depending on how you play).
 3. The fourth hand has a low pair of 3's.
-4. The first and third have nothing of note, and share the high card of 13 from the board, so they're equivalent.
+4. The first and third have nothing of note, and share the high card of 13 from the board.
+However, the first has an 11 and the third only has a 5, and so the first outranks the third.

 ## TODO: